 Later on, the Thracians settled in Thassos, gaining power by exploiting the rich local mines.
 These mines stirred up the interest of the Ionians of Paros, who took control over them at the beginning of the 7th century B.C.

 The settlers quickly mobilized, founding colonies in the nearby regions.
 During the Archaic Period, the island possessed great regional power and maintained commercial activities with the entire Hellenic world.

-During the Persian Wars, the island of Thassos was subordinated to the Persians, who forced the Thassians to demolish their marvelous marble walls.
-During the Peloponnesian War, the island became the “apple of discord” between Athens and Sparta.
+During the Persian Wars, Thassos island was subordinated to the Persians, who forced the Thassians to demolish their marvelous marble walls.
+During the Peloponnesian War, it became the “apple of discord” between Athens and Sparta.
 Afterwards, under the protection of the Romans, throughout the 2nd and 1st centuries B.C., the island thrived in a spectacular way.
-Even though the mines had already been exhausted, the island was involved in significant marble and wine export trading.
+Even though the mines had already been exhausted, the area was involved in significant marble and wine export trading.
 Furthermore, in 42 B.C., the mercenaries of Julius Caesar, Cassius and Brutus set up their armory on the island, then, during the Byzantine Era, the island was plundered by the Avars and the Saracens.

 In 1354, the Byzantine Emperor John Palaiologos ceded Thassos to his Genoese ally, as he had helped him defeat his domestic opponents.
 The Gatelouzos/Gattilusio Family had ruled in one way or another until 1455, when its rulership over it was taken over by the Turks.
 In 1770, Admiral Orlov’s Russian troops conquered the island, while in 1813, the Sultan ceded it to the Turkish-Egyptian Mehmet Ali, the founder of the Egyptian Royal Dynasty who was raised here by the Theodore Karapanagiotis Family.